Ceragon Networks (NASDAQ:CRNT) Upgraded to “Buy” at Needham & Company LLC

-Needham & Company LLC upgraded shares of Ceragon Networks (NASDAQ:CRNT) from a hold rating to a buy rating in a report released on Tuesday, Analyst Ratings Network reports.
-Needham & Company LLC currently has $4.50 price target on the communications equipment provider’s stock.
+Needham & Company LLC upgraded shares of Ceragon Networks (NASDAQ:CRNT) from a hold rating to a buy rating in a research note issued to investors on Monday, Benzinga reports.
+They currently have $4.50 price target on the communications equipment provider’s stock.

-A number of other equities analysts have also recently commented on the company.
-Zacks Investment Research raised Ceragon Networks from a strong sell rating to a hold rating in a research note on Monday, April 12th.
-Oppenheimer upgraded Ceragon Networks from a market perform rating to an outperform rating in a research report on Monday, March 1st.
+Several other equities research analysts also recently weighed in on the company.
+Zacks Investment Research downgraded Ceragon Networks from a hold rating to a sell rating in a report on Wednesday, May 5th.
+Oppenheimer upgraded Ceragon Networks from a market perform rating to an outperform rating in a research note on Monday, March 1st.

 Ceragon Networks Ltd. provides wireless backhaul solutions that enable cellular operators and other wireless service providers to deliver voice and data services.
 Its wireless backhaul solutions use microwave and millimeter wave technology to transfer telecommunication traffic between base stations, small/distributed cells, and the core of the service provider's network.